Yash0Gupta/Yash0Gupta/README.md

 # 💫 About Me:
-Hi 🙋‍♂️, My name is Yash Gupta<br>👨‍💻 Interested in BlockChain, entrepreneurship, Web Dev and App dev<br>📖 Student at BMS College of Engineering, Bangalore<br>🔭 Currently working on Mobile App development using React Native and Monopoly game using JAVA<br>🤝 Open to Collaborations in areas related to blockChain, web-app dev<br>⚡Fun Fact : I'm a Karate BlackBelt 🥋
+Hi 🙋‍♂️, My name is Yash Gupta<br>👨‍💻 Interested in BlockChain, entrepreneurship, Web Dev and App dev<br>📖 Student at BMS College of Engineering, Bangalore<br>🔭 Currently working on a blochchain based architecture for distributed ML model training<br>🤝 Open to Collaborations in areas related to blockChain, web-app dev<br>⚡Fun Fact : I'm a Karate BlackBelt 🥋

 ## 🌐 Socials: